Sean Fraser (politician): 44th Parliament of Canada

 On July 26, 2023, Fraser was appointed Minister of Housing, Infrastructure and Communities.
 After the population increased by over 430,000 in three months, the government was criticized for "having lost control".
 With international students, temporary foreign workers, and migrants, competing for social programs, jobs, housing and health care, Fraser stated the government would look at reforms to the international student program but "closing the doors to newcomers" was not the solution and developers needed "access to the labour force to build the houses they needed."
 A Canada Mortgage and Housing Corporation (CMHC) report showed the number of construction workers had hit an all-time high in 2023, but the industry's potential output was not met and structural changes were needed.

 In 2022, when Fraser was the immigration minister, Canada's population growth was the highest of any G7 country.
 The population grew by 4.7 people for every housing unit completed the previous year.
 In 2023, after homelessness in Halifax, Nova Scotia doubled in one year, and Toronto and Hamilton, Ontario declared homelessness an emergency, Fraser announced $100 million towards emergency winter funding to support communities in their response to homelessness.
 In February 2024, Fraser stated homelessness was not a policy failure but a "generational moral failure," Canadians share.

 In March 2024, the federal government negotiated deals with municipalities to add 750,000 homes to Canada's housing supply in the next decade, to be paid through the Housing Accelerator Fund, at a cost of $4 billion.
 In April 2024, the Liberals unveiled their plan to build 3.9 million homes by 2031 to solve the housing crisis.
 The CMHC estimates nearly six million new homes are needed by 2030.
 On 25 August 2024, Fraser announced the government's intention to offer 99-year leases of government lands for the purpose of affordable housing.

 In December 2024, Fraser announced he would leave federal cabinet during the next cabinet shuffle.
 Fraser also announced he would not seek re-election.
 On January 21, 2025, he endorsed former Bank of Canada governor Mark Carney in the upcoming 2025 Liberal leadership election.
 Carney subsequently asked Fraser to reconsider his decision to retire from the House of Commons, and on March 25 he announced that he would seek a fourth term, replacing Graham Murray as the Liberal candidate.

+At the time of the 2025 Canadian federal election, he lived in New Glasgow.